 🇱🇹 Lithuania vs 🇲🇹 Malta: crypto licensing compared

 Choosing between Lithuania and Malta for a crypto licence starts with who you will answer to: Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool. on one side, Malta Financial Services Authority (MFSA) - single competent authority; a long-standing crypto supervisor since the 2018 VFA regime. on the other, via the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. and the MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
 647); replaces the legacy VFA licence (VFA Act 2018) via a fast-track conversion.
 Malta granted one of the EU's first full CASP licences (Jan 2025). respectively.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |